-- o Necessary case-related automobile travel time and mileage is compensable at \$.59 per mile. - O Because attorneys are expected to have an office near the courts in which they practice, local travel to court where the putative number of round-trip miles is less than 30 is not compensable.
+- o Necessary case-related automobile travel time and mileage is compensable at \$.62 per mile. - O Local travel to court where the putative number of round-trip miles is less than 30 is not compensable.
 The local court travel exclusion may be waived by the Deputy Chief Counsel of the Private Counsel Division based upon a compelling need for representation in a particular underserved court or courts.